Skip to main content

 }

-// handle any changes to customerInfo
+// Handle any changes to entitlements

 }